seart-group/ghs/CONTRIBUTING.md

 Thank you for your interest in contributing to GitHub Search!
 We appreciate your efforts to make this project better.

-Before you start, please take a moment to read and understand the following guidelines.
+Before you start, take a moment to read and understand the following guidelines.

 ## Getting Started